F L O R I D A - V I R G I N I A - M A S S A C H U S E T T S - M A I N E

 For Kelly it all started in a home filled with the music of Nat King Cole and Frank Sinatra, where she grew up under the wing of her mother, a senior administrator at NASA, and her father, who studied at Ringling Art School.
-As she got older, she picked up technical skills from her stepfather, an aerospace engineer who designed and constructed things throughout the house.
-Her love of interior design bloomed early, but it didn’t fully come to fruition until after receiving a degree in psychology when she decided to go back to school and study interior design at Florida State College at Jacksonville.
+As she got older, she picked up technical skills from her stepfather, an aerospace engineer for NASA.
+Her love of interior design bloomed early, but it didn’t fully come to fruition until after receiving a degree in psychology when she decided to study interior design at Florida State College at Jacksonville.
 The degree in psychology provided a natural segue into the industry she loves, providing a canvas where the quirks and rituals of life can flourish.

 Today, her appreciation for French architecture, love of the color orange, and her upbringing in Florida paved the way for the name Orangerie Home, where she puts her experiences to good use making each home into a livable work of art.